Argentina country profile

 1916-22 - President Hipolito Yrigoyen enacts a series of progressive social reforms.
 He is re-elected for another stint as president in 1928.

 1930 - Great Depression hits Argentina hard as demand for its agricultural exports dries up.
-Armed forces seize power in coup setting a precedent for throwing out governments in times of economic trouble.
+Armed forces seize power in coup, setting a precedent for military intervention that only ends in the 1980s.

-1955 - President Juan Peron, a populist who drew his support from Argentina's poor and working class, is sent into exile as the economy goes into decline.
+1955 - President Juan Peron, an authoritarian populist who drew his support from Argentina's poor, is ousted in coup as the economy goes into decline.

-1976 - Armed forces seize power and launch 'Dirty War' in which thousands are killed on suspicion of left-wing sympathies.
+1976 - Armed forces seize power from another Peronist government and launch 'Dirty War', in which thousands are killed on suspicion of left-wing sympathies.

-1982 - Argentine military invades remote Falkland Islands in south Atlantic but is expelled months later by British armed forces after bloody battles.
+1982 - Argentine military invade British Falkland Islands in South Atlantic, but are expelled months later by British armed forces after bloody battles.
+Military government falls the following year.

-1983 - Discredited by loss of Falklands War, military government falls and is replaced by civilian President Raul Alfonsin, leader of the center-left Radical Party.

 2001 - Economic crisis.
 Argentina makes history with the largest ever sovereign debt default of more than $80bn (£42bn).
-Government of President Nestor Kirchner brings about a turn around.
+Peronist government of President Nestor Kirchner restores stability.

-2014 - Argentina defaults on its international debt for the second time in 13 years.
+2015 - Conservative President Mauricio Macri launches programme of market reforms to reign in state role in economy.

 - Read full timeline